 21. Who was Hercules? - Myths & Overview

-In this lesson we will learn who Hercules was.
-Together, we will take a closer look at his history, the myths and his legacy.
-We will look closely at the Twelve Labors of Hercules and how the myths intertwine amongst one another.
+During this lesson, we will learn who Hercules was and take a closer look at his history and legacy as well as the myths surrounding him.
+Let's look closely at the Twelve Labors of Hercules and the ways in which the myths intertwine with one another.

 22. Aryabhata (Mathematician): History & Biography

 This is a short biography on one of the great Indian mathematicians, Aryabhata, accompanied by an explanation and historical context for his accomplishments.
 Following the lesson is a brief quiz.